Musicals

 Opera

-Relapse (with composer Molly Joyce)
+Relapse (libretto; music by Molly Joyce)

 Marina wakes up in a hospital room after a serious drug overdose.
 As she pieces together the details of how she wound up so debilitated by her dependence on the pills, the formidable challenges of overcoming her addiction slowly come into fresh focus.
 In the chaos of influence from those who want her to make a full recovery and those who would perpetuate her cycle of dependency, Marina has to decide for herself if and how she will move forward.